docs/svelte/01-introduction/01-overview.md # Svelte Overview Svelte is a UI framework that compiles components into optimized JavaScript. Use it for anything from standalone components to full stack apps with SvelteKit. ```svelte ``` For beginners, start with the [interactive tutorial](/tutorial). T

 ## docs/svelte/01-introduction/01-overview.md # Svelte Overview Svelte is a UI framework that compiles components into optimized JavaScript.
-Use it for standalone components or full-stack apps with SvelteKit. ```svelte ``` Try Svelte in the [interactive tutorial](/tutorial), [playground](/playground), or [StackBlitz](https://sveltekit.new). ## docs/svelte/01-introduction/02-getting-started.md # Getting Started with Svelte 5 ## Quick Start ```bash npx sv create myapp cd myapp npm install npm run dev ``` SvelteKit is the recommended framework for most projects.
-Alternatively: ```bash npm create vite@latest # Select svelte option ``` ## Editor Support - [VS Code extension](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode) - Command line: `sv check` ## Help Resources - [Discord](/chat) - [Stack Overflow](https://stackoverflow.com/questions/tagged/svelte) ## docs/svelte/01-introduction/03-svelte-files.md # Svelte Files ## ` ``` ## ` ``` ## ` ``` All three sections (script, styles, markup) are optional. ## docs/svelte/01-introduction/04-svelte-js-files.md # .svelte.js and .svelte.ts files Svelte 5 operates on `.svelte.js` and `.svelte.ts` files in addition to `.svelte` files.
-These files: - Behave like regular JS/TS modules - Support runes for reactive logic - Allow sharing reactive state across your app ```js // store.svelte.js export let $state count = 0; export const increment = () => count += 1; ``` > Note: You cannot export reassigned state across modules. ## docs/svelte/02-runes/01-what-are-runes.md # Svelte 5 Runes Runes are compiler-controlled symbols in `.svelte` and `.svelte.js`/`.svelte.ts` files with a `$` prefix. ```js let message = $state('hello'); ``` Key characteristics: - No imports needed - Not assignable to variables or passable as arguments - Only valid in specific positions - Introduced in Svelte 5 ## docs/svelte/02-runes/02-$state.md # Svelte 5 Runes - Condensed Documentation ## $state Creates reactive state that triggers UI updates when changed. ```svelte ``` ### Deep state Arrays and objects become deeply reactive state proxies: ```svelte ``` - Modifying nested properties triggers UI updates - New objects added to arrays are automatically proxified - Destructuring breaks reactivity ### Classes Use $state in class fields: ```js class Todo { done = $state(false); text = $state(); constructor(text) { this.text = text; } reset() { this.text = ''; this.done = false; } } ``` When using methods, handle `this` context: ```svelte ``` Or use arrow functions in class: ```js reset = () => { this.text = ''; this.done = false; } ``` ## $state.raw For non-deeply reactive state: ```js let person = $state.raw({ name: 'Heraclitus', age: 49 }); // No effect person.age += 1; // Works - creates new object person = { name: 'Heraclitus', age: 50 }; ``` ## $state.snapshot Create static copy of reactive state: ```svelte ``` ## Passing state State is passed by value, not by reference: ```js function add(a, b) { return a + b; } let a = $state(1); let b = $state(2); let total = add(a, b); // total = 3 a = 3; // total still 3 ``` ## Cross-module state Can't export directly reassigned state: ```js // Not allowed export let count = $state(0); export function increment() { count += 1; } ``` Instead, either: 1.
-Export object with properties: ```js export const counter = $state({ count: 0 }); export function increment() { counter.count += 1; } ``` 2.
-Export getter functions: ```js let count = $state(0); export function getCount() { return count; } export function increment() { count += 1; } ``` ## docs/svelte/02-runes/03-$derived.md # $derived Rune The `$derived` rune creates reactive values that update when their dependencies change. ## Basic Usage ```svelte
+Use it for anything from standalone components to full stack apps with SvelteKit. ```svelte ``` For beginners, start with the [interactive tutorial](/tutorial).
+Try Svelte online in the [playground](/playground) or on [StackBlitz](https://sveltekit.new). ## docs/svelte/01-introduction/02-getting-started.md # Getting Started with Svelte 5 ## Quick Start ```bash npx sv create myapp cd myapp npm install npm run dev ``` SvelteKit is the recommended framework for most projects.
+Alternatively: ```bash npm create vite@latest # Select svelte option ``` ## Editor Support - [VS Code extension](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode) - Command line: `sv check` ## Help Resources - [Discord](/chat) - [Stack Overflow](https://stackoverflow.com/questions/tagged/svelte) ## docs/svelte/01-introduction/03-svelte-files.md # Svelte Components (.svelte files) Components are written in `.svelte` files with three optional sections: ```svelte ``` ## ` ``` You can `export` bindings from this block (except `export default`). ## ` ``` ## docs/svelte/01-introduction/04-svelte-js-files.md # .svelte.js and .svelte.ts files Svelte 5 operates on `.svelte.js` and `.svelte.ts` files in addition to `.svelte` files.
+These files: - Behave like regular JS/TS modules - Support runes for reactive logic - Allow sharing reactive state across your app ```js // store.svelte.js export let $state count = 0; export const increment = () => count += 1; ``` > Note: You cannot export reassigned state across modules. ## docs/svelte/02-runes/01-what-are-runes.md # Svelte 5 Runes Runes are compiler-controlled symbols in `.svelte` and `.svelte.js`/`.svelte.ts` files with a `$` prefix. ## Key Characteristics - No imports needed - built into Svelte - Not assignable to variables or passable as arguments - Only valid in specific positions (compiler will warn) - Always prefixed with `$` ```js let message = $state('hello'); ``` > Runes are new in Svelte 5 and replace the reactive syntax from previous versions. ## docs/svelte/02-runes/02-$state.md # Svelte 5 Runes - Condensed Documentation ## $state Creates reactive state that triggers UI updates when changed. ```svelte ``` ### Deep state Arrays and objects become deeply reactive state proxies: ```svelte ``` - Modifying nested properties triggers UI updates - New objects added to arrays are automatically proxified - Destructuring breaks reactivity ### Classes Use $state in class fields: ```js class Todo { done = $state(false); text = $state(); constructor(text) { this.text = text; } reset() { this.text = ''; this.done = false; } } ``` When using methods, handle `this` context: ```svelte ``` Or use arrow functions in class: ```js class Todo { // ... reset = () => { this.text = ''; this.done = false; } } ``` ## $state.raw For non-deeply reactive state: ```js let person = $state.raw({ name: 'Heraclitus', age: 49 }); // No effect person.age += 1; // Works - creates new object person = { name: 'Heraclitus', age: 50 }; ``` ## $state.snapshot Create static copy of reactive state: ```svelte ``` ## Passing state State is passed by value, not by reference: ```js let a = $state(1); let b = $state(2); // Accessing current values ``` For reactive objects: ```js function add(input) { return { get value() { return input.a + input.b; } }; } let input = $state({ a: 1, b: 2 }); let total = add(input); ``` ## Cross-module state Can't export directly reassigned state: ```js // Not allowed export let count = $state(0); export function increment() { count += 1; } ``` Instead, export objects: ```js // Allowed - updating property, not reassigning export const counter = $state({ count: 0 }); export function increment() { counter.count += 1; } ``` Or use getter functions: ```js let count = $state(0); export function getCount() { return count; } export function increment() { count += 1; } ``` ## docs/svelte/02-runes/03-$derived.md # $derived Rune in Svelte 5 The `$derived` rune creates reactive values that automatically update when their dependencies change. ## Basic Usage ```svelte

 {count} doubled is {doubled}

-``` ## $derived.by For complex derivations, use `$derived.by` with a function: ```svelte ``` ## Dependencies Dependencies are automatically tracked when read synchronously inside the `$derived` expression.
-Use `untrack` to exclude dependencies. ## Overriding Derived Values You can temporarily override derived values by reassignment: ```svelte ``` ## Reactivity Behavior - Unlike `$state`, `$derived` values are not deeply reactive proxies - When accessing a property from reactive state, mutations to that property affect the underlying state: ```svelte let items = $state([...]); let index = $state(0); let selected = $derived(items[index]); ``` ## Update Propagation Svelte uses push-pull reactivity: - Changes are immediately pushed to dependents - Derived values are only recalculated when read - Updates are skipped if the new value is referentially identical to the previous value ```svelte ``` ## docs/svelte/02-runes/04-$effect.md # Svelte 5 $effect Rune ## Basic Usage Effects run when state updates, useful for third-party libraries, canvas manipulation, or network requests.
+``` > Without `$derived`, `doubled` would not update when `count` changes. ## Complex Derivations with $derived.by For multi-line derivations, use `$derived.by`: ```svelte ``` `$derived(expression)` is equivalent to `$derived.by(() => expression)`. ## Dependencies Any state read synchronously inside the `$derived` expression becomes a dependency.
+Use `untrack` to exempt state from being a dependency. ## Overriding Derived Values You can temporarily override derived values by reassigning them (useful for optimistic UI): ```svelte ``` ## Reactivity Behavior Unlike `$state`, `$derived` values are not converted to deeply reactive proxies.
+When accessing properties of a derived object that references a reactive state, mutations affect the underlying state. ## Update Propagation Svelte uses push-pull reactivity: - Changes are immediately pushed to dependents - Derived values are only recalculated when read - Updates are skipped if the new value is referentially identical to the previous value ```svelte ``` The button text only updates when `large` changes value, not on every `count` change. ## docs/svelte/02-runes/04-$effect.md # Svelte 5 $effect Rune ## Basic Usage Effects run when state updates, useful for third-party libraries, canvas manipulation, or network requests.
 They only run in the browser. ```svelte ``` ## Lifecycle - Effects run after DOM mounting and in a microtask after state changes - Re-runs are batched and happen after DOM updates - Can return a teardown function that runs before effect re-runs or when destroyed ```svelte

 {count}

-``` ## Dependencies - Automatically tracks reactive values read synchronously - Async values (after `await` or in `setTimeout`) aren't tracked - Only reruns when the object it reads changes, not when properties change - Dependencies update based on what was read in the last run ```ts $effect(() => { const context = canvas.getContext('2d'); context.clearRect(0, 0, canvas.width, canvas.height); // this will re-run whenever `color` changes... context.fillStyle = color; setTimeout(() => { // ...but not when `size` changes context.fillRect(0, 0, size, size); }, 0); }); ``` ## Variants ### `$effect.pre` Runs before DOM updates: ```svelte
+``` ## Dependencies - Automatically tracks reactive values read synchronously - Async operations (after `await` or in `setTimeout`) won't track dependencies - Only reruns when the object it reads changes, not when properties change - Dependencies are based on what was read in the previous run ```svelte

 {#each messages as message}